the-modem-distro/pinephone_modem_sdk/README.md

 #### TODO (in no particular order)
 1. [WIP] Find and fix the last remaining USB port reset cause(s)
-2. [Abandoned] Find fixes to support dynamic rate settings in the Pinephone (would make bluetooth calling fail)
-3. [Abandoned] Allow bootloader PIN lock to prevent accidental flashing (would make fwupd support fail)
-4. [Testing] Fix audio when doing conferences (audio is cut off when hanging up the first call)
+2. [Testing] Fix audio when doing conferences (audio is cut off when hanging up the first call)
-5. [WIP] Internal SMS functionality (Working reliably with ModemManager and in testing with oFono):
+3. [WIP] Internal SMS functionality (Working reliably with ModemManager and in testing with oFono):
   - Can send and receive messages to/from the modem
   - Modem will answer to the number: +01 555 019 99 99
-  - Send "help" for a list of commands
+  - Send "help" for a list of commands or check the [docs](./docs/SMS_INTERFACE.md)
-6. [Fixed] GPS crashes when left on and the Pinephone leaves the USB port suspended for long time
-7. [WIP] Internal call ability (Working with ModemManager / testing with oFono):
+4. [WIP] Internal call ability (Working with ModemManager / testing with oFono):
   - Can accept outgoing calls or automatically call you when requested from the chat (send "call me" or "call me in X" -seconds- to make it call you)
   - TTS support: While in call, send an SMS to the modem and it will speak the response back